timuric/developer.sketchapp.com/_reference/MSImageCollection.md

 ### (MSImageData)addNSImage:(NSImage)image convertColourspace:(BOOL)convertColorspace

-Add an image to the collection.
+Available in Sketch 3.4 and below, removed in Sketch 3.5 (see [MSImageData](/reference/MSImageData/)), add an image to the collection.
 We calculate a SHA1 for it, and only actually add a new item to the collection if it's not already present.
 The returned proxy is immediately usable as it has its imageData resolved already.

 ### (NSDictionary)rawImageDataIndexedBySHAs:(NSSet)shas;